6a6ak/debinstaller/README.md

 ## How It Works

-For a comprehensive walkthrough on how our project works, please watch the following video tutorial:
+For a comprehensive walkthrough on how this code works, please watch the following video tutorial:

 [![Watch the video](https://img.youtube.com/vi/gbzvVCsukm4/maxresdefault.jpg)](https://youtu.be/gbzvVCsukm4)